ICHEC-learn/python-hpc/_episodes/03-numba.md

 ### Eager Compilation using function signatures

 This speeds up compilation time faster than cache, hence the term "eager".
-It can be helpful if you know the types of input and ouput values of your function before you compile it.
+It can be helpful if you know the types of input and output values of your function before you compile it.
 Although python can be fairly lenient if you are not concerned about types, at the machine level it makes a big difference.
 We will look more into the importance of typing in upcoming episodes, but for now, let's look again at our prime example.
 We do not need to edit the code itself, merely the njit.